LouieSlocombe/reactiontools/build_tools/README.md

-Running the same collective variables under OpenMM instead of ASE — path-integral and nuclear-quantum-effect simulations — is [openmmnqe](https://github.com/LouieSlocombe/openmmnqe), which depends on this package and installs it from git.
-Its `build_tools/` compiles the same PLUMED, from the same pinned version, plus the `openmm-plumed` plugin; install that environment instead of this one if you need both.
+Running the same collective variables under OpenMM instead of ASE — path-integral and nuclear-quantum-effect simulations — is [openmmnqe](https://github.com/LouieSlocombe/openmmnqe), which depends on this package.
+Its `build_tools/` compiles the same PLUMED, from the same pinned version, plus the `openmm-plumed` plugin, and its `editable_repos.sh` installs this repository editable alongside `geodesic_interpolate` and `sella` — the same checkouts this one uses.
+Install that environment instead of this one if you need both.